 - The file does not contain references to external content.

-- The file follows standards-based metadata.
+- The file uses standards-based metadata.

 - Interactive PDF form fields must have an appearance dictionary.